betterscientificsoftware/bssw.io/StyleGuide.md

-### Style Guide: Content for Better Scientific Software
+### Style Guide: Content for Better Scientific Software (BSSW) Site

 #### Background

 The [betterscientificsoftware.github.io](https://github.com/betterscientificsoftware/betterscientificsoftware.github.io) repository is for collaborative content development on general topics related to [developer productivity](WhatIsProductivity.md) and [software sustainability](WhatIsSustainability.md).
 See details on [How To Contribute](HowtoContribute.md).

 Please follow these guidelines for naming resources and files.
-Be sure to include metadata with each entry, as this will be used to organize content, provide filters, and support searches on the BSS site.
+Be sure to include metadata with each entry, as this will be used to organize content, provide filters, and support searches on the BSSW site.

 #### Resource Name:
 - Brief, essential words only, nothing extra